E-tanok/NLP_flask_api_stackoverflow_tags_recommender/README.md

 ### Once the application is launched

-Just write (or copy/paste) the message of your choice :
+Just write (or copy/paste) the message of your choice and click on "GENERATE":
 ![alt text](https://github.com/E-tanok/NLTK_stackoverflow_tags_recommender/blob/master/project_instructions/writing_message.png)